How this dietitian handles sweets for her kids.

 Handout an alternative to candy for trick or treat or holiday parties.
 Yes, I am that mom on the street that gives out the trick rather than the treat.
 It is not that I do not enjoy Halloween candy (in fact I secretly look through my kids candy for the peanut butter chocolate covered pumpkins), but I realize that most parents do not enjoy the pillowcases of candy that come through their doors.
 Also, giving out an alternative to candy is allowing for inclusion of kids with food allergies and children that may not eat by mouth and are tube fed.
 Ideas for alternatives to candy are stickers, pencils, glow sticks, stamps, note pads, bubbles, temporary tattoos, and, etc.

 Do not use the treat as a reward.
 This further teaches children to eat when they are not hungry or encourages them to eat based on emotions and not hunger.
 When my kids ask for a food that is considered a treat and it is not close to meal time my first question for them is “Are you hungry?”
 If it is right before a meal and I was not planning to have dessert be part of the meal I will say “We are getting ready to eat our meal, but when you have your snack tonight you may choose to have that as your snack.”
-If they have accomplished something, like good grades, I try to reward them with things like a book, one-on-one time with a parent, or possibly mom vs. kids at their favorite game.
+If they have accomplished something, like good grades, I try to reward them with things like a book, one-on-one time with a parent, or possibly mom vs. kids nerf gun battle (which I typically loose).

 There is research to support my approach.
-There have been several articles published that link chronic restriction of palatable food (like cookies and candy) to children having increased consumption of that food and more likelihood of the to child experience emotional eating.
+There have been several articles published that link chronic restriction of palatable food (like cookies and candy) to children having increased consumption of that food and a higher chance of emotional eating.
 For those who are interested in the science behind my method I have included references to the articles at the bottom.

 Farrow CV, Haycraft E, Blesset JM.
 Teaching our children when to eat: how parental feeding practices inform the development of emotional eating-a longitudinal experimental design.
 American Journal of Clinical Nutrition.
 2015; 101: 908-913.